How to choose the Right Longboard Size

 Well, where do we even start with this?
 You will regret not checking the best longboard size from the very moment to step on to the board to the moment to throw it out your window.

 One of the most prominent reasons behind this is that you won’t be able to push the board too far due to its odd size.
 You will fidget, stand in awkward positions, try various speeds, and then, you will give in to the frustration of all your failed attempts.

 Apart from these, getting the wrong size also means more than usual frequency of falls, stumbles, and injuries due to misbalance and instability.
-Proper longboard size ensures less injuries and discomfort.
+The best longboard size ensures fewer injuries and discomfort.
 So, yes.
 Don’t just walk into the buying the flashiest longboard without even judging its compatibility with you.
 Be a good noodle and follow some very basic yet significant steps to choosing the perfect size of longboard for yourself.